RWKV/RWKV-tokenizer-node/README.md

 const decoded = tokenizer.decode(tokens);
 ```

-Its primary purpose is for use in implementing RWKV-cpp-node ,
+Its primary purpose is for use in implementing [RWKV-cpp-node](https://github.com/PicoCreator/RWKV-cpp-node) ,
-though it could probably be used for other use cases.
+though it could probably be used for other use cases (eg. pure-JS implementaiton of gpt-neox or RWKV)

 # What can be improved?